EduardoPac/EduardoPac/README.md

 # Wellcome 🐵 #

 Hello everyone, my name is Eduardo and this is my Github.
-I am 25 years old, I am a mobile developer, graduated in computer science and postgraduate in mobile application architecture, my projects are always focused on developing me in the area I work, to bring to my clients a great experience
+I am 26 years old, I am a .Net developer, graduated in computer science and postgraduate in mobile application architecture, my projects are always focused on developing me in the area I work, to bring to my clients a great experience.

 ## 💻 Languages and Frameworks that I master and/or am learning: ##